 Rush tickets are available to the public on the day of performance.
-These tickets are available beginning at 9:30 and can be purchased at the CTC Ticket Office.
-Rush tickets are $15 each and are first come first serve.
-While we cannot guarantee rush availability, we have found that they are available the majority of the time.
+Rush tickets can be purchased at the CTC Ticket Office for $15 each and are first come first serve.
+Rush tickets will go on sale starting at the times below:

 Please be aware of the following: